-When you buy a fabric that claims it’s made of 100% post consumer polyester – how do you know that the fibers are 100% post consumer?
-Is there a certification which assures us that the fibers really are what the manufacturer says they are?
-And it’s widely touted that recycling polyester uses just 30 – 50% the energy needed to make virgin polyester – but is that true in every case?
+When you buy a fabric that claims it’s made of 100% post-consumer polyester – how do you know that the fibres are 100% post-consumer?
+Is there a certification that assures us that the fibres really are what the manufacturer says they are?
+And it’s widely touted that recycling polyester uses just 30 – 50% of the energy needed to make virgin polyester – but is that true in every case?
 And what about water use – it’s widely thought that water use needed to recycle polyester is low, but who’s looking to see that this is true?

 And of course, the chemicals used to dye the polymers as well as the processing methods used during weaving of the fabric may – or may not – be optimized to be environmentally benign.
 Water used during weaving of the fabric may – or may not – be treated.
 And the workers may – or may not – be paid a fair wage.